 Today, the best way to access these new immunotherapies is through clinical trials.
 This is how new therapies are developed and it is a safe way for patients to have access to the newest, most promising treatments.

-Through the US Oncology Network, numerous clinical trials are available at Affiliated Oncologists.
+Numerous clinical trials are available at Affiliated Oncologists.
 These clinical trials explore new immunotherapies and new uses for existing immunotherapies, including for the treatment of early-stage breast cancer.

 Our physicians are dedicated to learning about and shaping the newest findings in cancer treatment, and as a result, are able to extend the latest in high-quality care to our patients as soon as new options become available.
 If you are in the suburban areas of Chicago and would like more information, you may speak to your oncologist about available cancer clinical research trials.